-4.18 System Tools
+4.16 System Tools

-Figure 4-99 The System Tools menu
+Figure 4-77 The System Tools menu

-Choose menu "System Tools", and you can see the submenus under the main menu: Time Settings, Diagnostic, Firmware Upgrade, Factory Defaults, Backup & Restore, Reboot,

-Password, System Log and Statistics.
+Choose menu "System Tools", and you can see the submenus under the main menu: Time Settings, Diagnostic, Firmware Upgrade, Factory Defaults, Backup & Restore, Reboot, Password, System Log and Statistics.
 Click any of them, and you will be able to configure the corresponding function.
 The detailed explanations for each submenu are provided below.

-4.18.1 Time Setting
+4.16.1 Time Settings

-Choose menu "System Tools→Time Setting", and then you can configure the time on the following screen.
+Choose menu "System Tools→Time Settings", and then you can configure the time on the following screen.

-Figure 4-100 Time settings
+Figure 4-78 Time settings

-- Time Zone Select your local time zone from this pull down list. - > Date Enter your local date in MM/DD/YY into the right blanks. - > Time - Enter your local time in HH/MM/SS into the right blanks. - > NTP Server I / NTP Server II Enter the address or domain of the NTP Server I or NTP Server II, and then the router will get the time from the NTP Server preferentially.
-In addition, the router built-in some common NTP Servers, so it can get time automatically once it connects the Internet.
+- > Time Zone Select your local time zone from this pull down list. - > Date Enter your local date in MM/DD/YY into the right blanks. - > Time Enter your local time in HH/MM/SS into the right blanks. - > NTP Server 1 / NTP Server 2 Enter the address or domain of the NTP Server 1 or NTP Server 2, and then the Router will get the time from the NTP Server preferentially.
+In addition, the Router built-in some common NTP Servers, so it can get time automatically once it connects the Internet. - Enable Daylight Saving - Check the box to enable the Daylight Saving function. - > Start The time to start the Daylight Saving.
+Select the month in the first field, the week in the second field, the day in the third field and the time in the last field. - > End The time to end the Daylight Saving.
+Select the month in the first field, the week in the second field, the day in the third field and the time in the last field. - Daylight Saving Status Displays the status whether the Daylight Saving is in use.